warptools/ldshim/README.md

 However, the dynamic linker path is placed in the `.interp` section of the ELF header.
 This value *must be an absolute path*, so we cannot use the technique used for shared libraries!
-This problem is addressed with `ldshim`, which manually invokes the dynamic linker from a relative path, preventing the system from using the ELF-specified dynamic linker.
+This problem is addressed with `ldshim`, which manually invokes the dynamic linker from a relative path (`../lib/ld-linux-x86-64.so.2`), preventing the system from using the ELF-specified dynamic linker.

 ## Building